tobiasuruali/DS_ToolKits_Project/Milestone_Reports/Milestone4_Report.md

 On the other hand a model could wrongly identify a picture with a car as "without a car "(false negative) and a picture without a car as having a car (false positive).
 Of course, a confusion matrix can be scaled from binary classification to multi-class classification.
 In that case the matrix would not be a 2X2 but have as many rows and colomuns as classes.
 ## Task 2

+For the last part of the task:

+skilled-deluge-10 run with binary crossentropy which isn't made for categorical data like our own.